Berkeley Springs Treasure Tour:

 Crossing over Warm Springs Run we find the Roman Bath House.
 It is one of the oldest structures in the park although the truth of its construction is unclear.
 Surviving 18th century documents agree that after 1784 a Gentlemen’s Bath House was built on this site.
 It had five bathing chambers, 5 x 18’ and dressing rooms — clearly not the current structure.
 No period documents mention the original structure’s designer or builder although local legend attributes it — and two other buildings described in an 1787 diary — to inventor James Rumsey.
 Analysis of Rumsey’s work patterns during his brief time in Bath and his later inability to finish projects make the undocumented claim suspect.

-Notes taken from now-missing Minutes of the Bath Trustees suggest the present Federal brick structure “used for the gentleman’s bath house” was constructed in 1815-16.
-Analysis of architectural features support this dating.
+Notes taken from Minutes of the Bath Trustees indicate the present Federal brick structure “used for the gentleman’s bath house” was constructed in 1820.
+Missing for nearly a century, the Trustees Minutes were found in 2018 and are now on display in the Museum of the Berkeley Springs.
 The original period of colors of yellow, cream and green are now used on this building and throughout the park.
 The baths in this structure have always been heated.
 Boilers have been located both inside and outside the structure.
 Descriptions of the baths from the 1850s describe exactly the structure as it is today.
 There is no clear indication of when it went from gentlemen’s baths to public baths although it was not until the 20th century.

 From the 18th century into the 20th, the main entrance by road to the park and springs was along Wilkes Street to the Roman Bath House rather than along Washington Street and today’s park “front.”